ty-whit/ty-whit.github.io/source/content/adhd/Masking.md

 There’s couple ways this leads to trauma being stored in the body.
 I don’t remember if I specifically knew about RSD at this time, but imagine I didn’t.
 I’m getting mad about a simple mistake, and now I’m experiencing anger, frustration, and self-degradation, with all of it directed inward.
 What happens next week when I hit the curb as I’m driving around a corner?
 Or next month when my boss points out a mistake I made and offers some constructive criticism in hopes that I can perform better?
 If not given the knowledge that I feel things at a much higher intensity than most people, this simple one-on-one conversation can quickly turn into self-doubt and self-hatred about how I’m the worst person ever.

 In the one response comment I got from that user, he asked “wdym by unpacked?”
 Without ever knowing that I have ADHD and RSD, I never can give myself the chance to recognize my response patterns.
 Just like with clinical illnesses in the body, I cannot fight or change what I do not know about.
 However, just knowing that it’s a thing isn’t enough.
 You cannot change anything unless you dig back into your past and understand better where you have been.
 This is what I mean by unpacked.
 I had to look back at all the times where my anger went off the rails or my depression dragged me down and figure out if it was related to this thing.
 My body was holding onto all this shit without ever realizing that it was an experience that most people don’t have and that it is out of the range of normalcy.

+# Executive Dysfunction
+Another common experience with ADHD is executive dysfunction.
+Imagine you’re sitting on the couch thinking “I really need to get those dishes done.”
+But you lack the ability to actually stand up and go to the sink.
+Instead you sit there and keep scrolling on Reddit.
+Thirty minutes later, you think to yourself again “dude, what the hell, get up and go do the dishes,” but you don’t move.
+Next think you know, it’s 1:35 AM, dishes are still dirty, and the guilt sets in.

+> You suck.
+You can’t actually get anything done.
+You say you’re going to do better next time, but you do this same thing every night.
+I bet those dishes have been there for a week by now.
+You can’t get anything done

+Turns out there’s a lot of little things you’ve been promising you’re going to do that don’t actually get done for whatever reasons.
+Promises you make to yourself, your partner, your friends, your family, all broken.